BHashemi2021/PyBer_Analysis/README.md

-# PyBer Analysis
-Module 5 Challenge - Pyber, a Ridesharing App
+# PyBer Analysis  Pyber, a Ridesharing App

-Background
+### Overview of the analysis:

-It's your second week as a data analyst at PyBer, a ride-sharing app company valued at $2.3 billion.
-You've just been assigned your first big project: analyze all the rideshare data from January to early June of 2021 and create a compelling visualization for the CEO, V. Isualize.
-V. Isualize has given you and Omar a brand-new assignment of creating a summary DataFrame of the ride-sharing data by city type.
+As a data analyst at PyBer, a ride-sharing app company valued at $2.3 billion has just asked for  the analysis of its rideshare data from January to early June of 2019 and accompanying visualization for the CEO, V. Isualize.
+One of the tasks is creation of the summary DataFrame of the ride-sharing data by city type.

-Task:
+The task has some objctives as follows that will benifit from the analysis to:
-We have been tasked to create visualizations of rideshare data for PyBer to A-	help improve access to ride-sharing services and
-B-	determine affordability for underserved neighborhoods.
+  A-	help improve access to ride-sharing services and B-	determine affordability for underserved neighborhoods.
-C-	Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
+  C-	A multiple-line graph that shows the total weekly fares for each city type.
-D-	Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+  D-	A report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

+### Results:
+There is a description of the differences in ride-sharing data among the different city types.
+Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
+(7 pt)
+Summary:
+There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
+(4 pt)
+Once you’re ready to submit, make sure to check your work against the rubric to ensure you are meeting the requirements for this Challenge one final time.
+It’s easy to overlook items when you’re in the zone!

 The tasks in detail include:
 Using the Pandas groupby() function with the count() and sum() methods on PyBer DataFrame columns to:
 1-	get the total number of rides, total number of drivers, and the total fares for each city type.